Legal / Corporation Counsel

 The Corporation Counsel’s office serves as the legal advisor to the mayor and City Council and to all committees, boards, executive officers, and departments of the city.
 The scope of the duties of the Office of Corporation Counsel includes all city matters referred to it including contracts, grants, disputes, opinions, various litigation which might include workers’ compensation, tax foreclosures, tax appeals, and collections.
 The office also:

-- Conducts all civil matters, and brings action on and defends before all courts any matter pertaining to city affairs, or in which the city may be interested.
+- Conducts all civil matters, and brings action on and defends before all courts any matter pertaining to city affairs, or in which the city may have an interest.

 - Keeps a complete record of all suits in which the city had or has an interest together with the status or disposition thereof, including all pleadings, publications, and documents pertaining thereto.